 Rand Fishkin found success by transforming his mother’s small business marketing firm into a $45M+ marketing software company.
 Over the course of 11 years, he helped to design and launch a multitude of software products and made his fair share of mistakes along the way.

-Back in 2004, Rand created the SEOmoz blog (a blog about Search Engine Optimization or SEO) and committed to writing 5 nights a week the next 5 years.
+Back in 2004, Rand created the SEOmoz blog (a blog about Search Engine Optimization or SEO) and committed to writing 5 nights a week over the next 5 years.
 His efforts led to the creation of one of the most popular online communities for search marketers.

 Rand Fishkin was the CEO of Moz for 7 years before stepping aside as an individual contributor.